igorwojda/RobotControl/README.md

 - Left (`L`) - the robot turns left 90 degrees and remains on the current grid point.
 - Right (`R`) - the robot turns right 90 degrees and remains on the current grid point.
-- Forward (`F`) - the robot moves forward one grid point in the direction of the current orientation and maintains the same orientation.
+- Forward (`F`) - the robot moves forward one grid point in the Orientation of the current orientation and maintains the same orientation.

-The direction North corresponds to the direction from grid point (x, y) to grid point (x, y+1).
+The Orientation North corresponds to the Orientation from grid point (x, y) to grid point (x, y+1).

 There is also a possibility that additional command types may be required in the future and provision should be made for this.